 Winston Y. Chan is Of Counsel in Gibson, Dunn & Crutcher’s San Francisco office.
-He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, Health Care and Life Sciences, and Antitrust and Trade Regulation Practice Groups.
+He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, FDA and Health Care, Life Sciences, FCPA, and Antitrust Practice Groups.
 In 2014, Mr. Chan was named in Law360 as one of just five nationwide “Rising Stars” in White Collar under the age of 40 “whose legal accomplishments belie their age.”

 Mr. Chan additionally prosecuted cases in the Organized Crime and Racketeering Section, where he handled matters involving Italian, Eastern European and Asian criminal enterprises.
 The Attorney General awarded Mr. Chan the Department of Justice’s Distinguished Service Award for his “exemplary and historic work” in obtaining the jury trial conviction of the acting boss of the Bonanno organized crime family for racketeering, murder, narcotics trafficking and loansharking charges.
 Mr. Chan also led investigations that dismantled entire criminal organizations, including the two largest Eastern European crime groups then operating within the United States.